 A legendary link

-So, with Ireland and the Irish being so synonymous with ideas around luck, it is probably not a huge surprise to discover that many people in the country have tried their hand at bingo through the years.
+It is probably not a surprise to discover that many people in Ireland have tried their hand at bingo through the years.
 Now, however, it is your turn.

-If you fancy some Irish-themed action, then why not take a look at our slots including Irish Luck and Irish Riches.
+If you fancy some Irish-themed action, then why not take a look at our slots.
 Alternatively, if you’re seeking some classic bingo action, sign up today and discover which of our promotions you can take advantage of.
-Good luck!